laith43d/juju/readme.md

 ## About Juju

 Juju is a REST application framework with expressive, elegant structure.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Juju attempts to take the liability of organising the code as much as possible, making it a very easy to start developing your project within minutes, deployment is also very easy, whether you will deploy locally, on Docker, or creating microservices with server deployment, we've got you covered with easy to manage configuration, some of Juju features:
+Juju attempts to take the liability of organising the code as much as possible, making it a very easy to start developing your project within minutes, deployment is also very easy, whether you are deploying locally, on Docker, or creating microservices with server deployment, we've got you covered with easy to manage configuration, some of Juju features:

 - Simple, fast routing engine using Classful resource views declaration.
 - Powerful yet easy to use middleware, simply utilize decorators which everyone loves.